Find out more about my writing below.

-I am also one of the writers on BBC Drama Room 2018 with BBC Writersroom.
+I am currently one of the writers on BBC Drama Room 2018 with BBC Writersroom.

 This year I wrote and co-produced the three part short film series The Grass Is Always Grindr, commissioned by NHS sexual health clinic 56 Dean Street.
-The films currently have combined YouTube plays of over 175,000.
+We are currently working on a Season 2 for 2019 release.

 My theatre plays include a queer adaptation of A Midsummer Night's Dream at the Arcola Theatre; The Clinic, Queers and The Chemsex Monologues at the King's Head Theatre; Superficial at The Glory; and Pink Orchids (The HIV Monologues) at Theatre 503, all under my work with Dragonflies Theatre.